DataMesh-OpenSource/SolarSystemExplorer/Docs/software-setup.md

 To use MeshExpert Center to install the LiveAgent to a HoloLens, you need to first add you HoloLens to MeshExpert Center.
 [See how?](https://github.com/DataMesh-OpenSource/SolarSystemExplorer/blob/master/Docs/center-user-guide.md#devices).

+> **Important Note:**
+>
+> MeshExpert uses the Windows Device Portal APIs to connect to HoloLens.
+Two pre-conditions should be met before you can connect to HoloLens:
+>
+> 1. The **Windows 10 SDK** we mentioned early is installed to your PC.
+> 2. The **Developer Mode** is turned on for your HoloLens.
+>
+> See [this doc](https://developer.microsoft.com/en-us/windows/mixed-reality/using_the_windows_device_portal#setting_up_hololens_to_use_windows_device_portal) for how to set up HoloLens to use device portal.
+(You will also learn how to use web browser or USB cable to connect to HoloLens, which can be used to test if your HoloLens can be connected.
+The device portal is very useful for developers.)
+Then you can try to add your HoloLens to MeshExpert Center.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/27760601/31643187-aabc62aa-b321-11e7-952b-ab14dc56bccd.png" width="800">